stifflerus/stifflerus/_posts/2019-04-09-map-filter-reduce-the-bread-and-butter-of-functional-style-in-javascript.md

 it is extremely clear what is happening.
 Furthermore, function composition using pure functions scales to many functions.
 Composing more functions together is only a matter of chaining more things together.

+## Conclusion
+`map`, `filter`, and `reduce` are key functions in the functional style of programming in Javascript.
+Many common functions can be reduced to one of these three patterns.
+If you master the use of these three functions, you are off to a good start in your journey into functional programming.